The Forensic Genealogy Institute is not for the casually curious. This intensive course was designed by professional forensic genealogists for

 Dallas TX 75235

-Twenty three -plus hours of instruction in three days to minimize expenses and time away from your business and family.
+Twenty hours of instruction in three days to minimize expenses and time away from your business and family.

-Registration fee includes enrollment in the Institute and all activities with breakfast, lunch and morning and afternoon break snacks all three days.
+Registration fee includes enrollment in the Institute and all activities with break snacks each day.

 One partial scholarship